mpi-performance-guidelines/mpi-performance-guidelines.github.io/unintended-sync.md

 [ex]: https://github.com/mpi-performance-guidelines/examples
 [hpc-toolkit]: https://hpctoolkit.org/
-[demystifying-progress]: /demystifying-progress/
+[progress]: /progress/
 [^1]: Even before calling ``MPI_Waitall``, MPI can progress outstanding receive operations either in the background, or each time the user passes control of the execution to the MPI library.
 In the example, MPI can progress outstanding posted receives inside each call to ``MPI_Send``.
-We discuss the topic of progress in more detail in [Demystifying Progress for Nonblocking MPI Operations][demystifying-progress].
+We discuss the topic of progress in more detail in [Ensuring Progress for MPI Nonblocking Operations][progress].